Contingent Worker Payment

 Can contractors choose their own superannuation fund?

-Yes, contractors can choose their own super fund.
-If contractor is deemed to have superannuation applied, HR will seek choice of fund details, if not provided, then stapled fund will be selected.
+Yes, contractors can choose their own Superannuation fund.
+If the contractor is deemed to have superannuation applied (Contingent Worker), HR will seek choice of fund details, if not provided, then a stapled fund will be selected.

-If no stapled fund is identified, then the Universities default super fund - Unisuper.
+If no stapled fund is identified, then the University’s default super fund – UniSuper will be selected.

 What entitlements might apply to my cost centre?

-In addition to the cost for services received, your cost centre may be liable for payroll tax (PRT) which is calculated on an annual basis depending on the number of days worked during the financial year.
+In addition to the cost for the services provided by the Contractor (Contingent Worker), your cost centre may be liable for Superannuation Guarantee amount and payroll tax (PRT).
+Superannuation Guarantee amount is paid in conjunction with the invoice whilst PRT is calculated on an annual basis depending on the number of days worked during the financial year.

-For other payroll tax that apply to different states, please refer to Payroll Tax Australia
+For other payroll tax percentages that apply to different states, please refer to Payroll Tax Australia.

 Who are the financial delegates?

-The financial delegates who are required to approve payment requests are staff associated with a cost centre with a formal financial delegation.
-The delegate will be identified based on the total contract value associated with the engagement.
+The financial approval delegates required to approve contingent worker payment requests are staff associated with a cost centre and who hold a formal financial delegation.
+The financial approval delegate will be identified based on the total contract value associated with the engagement of the Contractor (Contingent Worker) and is pre-selected within the form dependant on the specific employee submitting the form.

 I have an existing supplier, can I create a new purchase order?

-If you have been advised that the existing supplier is a contingent worker – then no, you need to submit a contractor assessment form so that they can be setup for payment via HR.
+If you have been advised that the existing supplier is a contingent worker or may have additional obligations or has not been assessed for some time – then no, you must submit a contractor engagement assessment form so that they can be correctly categorised.

 Will I be able to see financial commitments on my BI/Cognos reports?